×

 4. Should I worry about high Eosinophils?

 Even though a high eosinophil count, also known as eosinophilia, may sound worrying, it is typically just your body’s normal response to an infection.
-White blood cells called eosinophils assist your body fight infections by inducing inflammation.
+White blood cells called eosinophils assist your body in fighting infections by inducing inflammation.
 As a result, eosinophil levels usually decrease after the underlying cause has been addressed.
 Nevertheless, leading a healthy lifestyle may also help lower exceptionally high levels.

 Disclaimer: We recommend consulting a Doctor before taking any action based on the above shared information.